 Sometimes if you connect wirelessly to the Zantiks wifi, but have set up your device to ‘always connect’ with another local wifi network, your device may disconnect from the Zantiks wifi in favour of this local network.
 You can either 1) change the settings on your device, or 2) you could connect directly using a standard network cable to the Zantiks router, or 3) you could connect the unit to the local network of your choice.
 If you choose the latter (third option) you will need to check the unit’s screen to see what IP address your local wifi network assigns to the unit, and type this IP address into the web browser on your device to connect it to the unit.

-If you have any questions please don’t hesitate to ask us, send an email to email@example.com and we’ll get back to you as soon as we can.
+If you have any questions please don’t hesitate to contact us and we’ll get back to you as soon as we can.